- Eye Care

 Watch the video below to learn more about your options for vision correction.

-From start to finish, the KAMRA® inlay procedure will typically take less than 20 minutes.
+From start to finish, corneal inlay procedures will typically take less than 20 minutes.
 Numbing drops are used to ensure you are comfortable throughout the procedure.
 You may feel slight pressure while the doctor uses a laser to create a small opening in the cornea.
 However, it only lasts a few seconds.
 The inlay is then placed within the opening.
 Once the numbing drops wear off, your eyes may feel irritated or scratchy and you may also experience tearing or light sensitivity.
 This is normal.
 Your doctor will provide medications to help you manage these symptoms.

 You will not be able to drive home following the procedure so make arrangements beforehand for a ride.
 You should not drive until your doctor tells you that this is okay.